kibergrad/ccs2-port-detection/README.md

 `Pytorch`

 ### Dataset creation
-The images of the CCS2 charging port were taken from various angles and at different distances from the camera, for the purpose of capturing a comprehensive representation of the port's design and appearance.
+The images of the CCS2 charging port have been taken from various angles and at different distances from the camera, for the purpose of capturing a comprehensive representation of the port's design and appearance.

 ### Data Augumentions
 - Adaptive Equalization